ChiHaoLu/Multi-Party-Computation-and-Blockchain/README.md

     - r: 115534...916390
     - s: 226513...619208
 ```
-In our second scenarios, the Share C will be kept by the wallet software supplier or any trusted third party.
-If the users lost/forget one of the share A or share B, they can request the Share C with any mechanism (e.g. Biometric authentication, 2FA, 3FA...).
+In our second scenarios, the $KEK$ of the $Share_C$ will be kept by the wallet software supplier or any trusted third party.
+If the users lost/forget one of the $Share_A$ or $Share_B$, they can request the $KEK$ with any mechanism (e.g. Biometric authentication, 2FA, 3FA...) and use it to decrypt the $Share_C$ in cloud.

 Then, he/she can recover his/her account by re-control the asset with signing transaction with 2 Share.
 ```python